lav-user/Parabank-Azure/README.md

 # Parabank PVA Ephemeral Deployment

 ## Description
-The following example demonstrates a job that creates an ephemeral Docker container in Azure uploads/deploys/replaces a PVA on the server and runs a health check step against it to validate it.
+The following example demonstrates a job that creates an ephemeral Docker container in Azure uploads/deploys/replaces a PVA on the server, and runs a health check step against it  and runs a SOAtestcli to validate it

 ## User Flow